 “In the past to market their wines before bottling all the local bodegas took part in a “Txotx” in April or May when the wines were ready – this translates to “open the tap” in Basque”.

-In the past to market their wines before bottling all the local bodegas took part in a “Txotx” in April or May when the wines were ready – this translates to “open the tap” in Basque.
 The wineries would invite the local people in, serve some food and quite literally open the taps on their wine barrels to allow people to taste the wines so they could decide what to buy.
 That sounds like a lot of fun, I wonder how much wine was left in the barrels by the end?
 We tasted through the current releases with Joseba in the much more pedestrian environs of our office:

 The bright, zesty Gaintza Txakoli, refreshing with a citrus tang, is natural a partner to fried fish or seafood.